-If you have ever had to iron a large piece of fabric, patter pieces or even a tablecloth on a regular ironing board you know it can be frustrating.
+If you have ever had to iron a large piece of fabric, pattern pieces, or even a tablecloth on a regular ironing board, you know it can be frustrating.
 After a recent struggle with some large skirt pattern pieces, I found an alternative.

-Not only is this board a practical solution to working with large sections of fabric or patterns but it is also firmer and tauter than the standard board, making everything a little easier to press.
+This board is a practical solution to working with large sections of fabric or patterns and is firmer and tauter than the standard board, making everything a little easier to press.

-Knowing that the surface will become discolored in time, I decided to make my cover easy to change.
-When the top layer of the board, which is made of utility fabric, becomes discolored from ironing, simply remove the staples, take it off, and replace it with a fresh piece.
+Knowing that the surface will eventually become discolored, I decided to make my cover easy to change.
+When the top layer of the board, which is made of utility fabric, becomes discolored from ironing, remove the staples, take it off, and replace it with a fresh piece.

-This video will show you just how easy it is to create your own oversize ironing board!
-I don't promise that it will make you like ironing your patterns and larger pieces but it will make it easier!
+This video will show you just how easy it is to create your oversized ironing board!
+I don't promise that it will make you like ironing your patterns and larger pieces, but it will make it easier!

 Supplies: